 When her hand folds around the worn little arm, the room starts to spin.
 Her wand drops clattering to the floor and she can hear her sister’s voice calling her name as if she was drowning.
 She is pulled into blackness…

 Missy enters the nursery at the same time her sister loses consciousness.
 She pulls out her wand, trying to cast a protection spell before it is too late.
 She doesn’t really remember the exact words, and her power is far from a full blooded witch’s, but she knows Granny always has an amulet in her pocket.
 She pulls it out and clasps her sister’s hand around it, praying to the Goddess for help.
 She doesn’t pay attention to Minuit, who rapidly sneaks away – red eyes glowing.*

-It seems she has been sitting at her sister’s side forever, when finally the wrinkled eyelids flutter and Granny opens her eyes.
+It seems she has been sitting by Granny’s side forever, when finally the wrinkled eyelids flutter and she opens her eyes.

 ‘Thank the Goddess you’re awake.
 I thought I would have to spend the night here alone – with an evil spirit and a dead body.’

 ‘Thank you, Missy.
 That is exactly what I needed to hear.’
 Grunting she tries to sit up, letting Missy help her.
 ‘What happened?’
 Surreptitiously she looks over her shoulder and lowers her voice.
 ‘Was it an evil spirit?’